grayresearch/s4ga/README.md

 * 2'd2: 4x LUT(,,+1,+1))

 This requires either 4b wide LUTs and input buses or 4 cycles of existing 1b wide LUTs.
-For the latter the LUT shift register storage bits would have to be (significantly larger area) clock enabled D-FFs which could counterintuitively reduce the LUT capacity of the FPGA.
+For the latter the cluster's LUT shift register storage bits would have to be (significantly larger area) clock enabled D-FFs which could counterintuitively reduce the LUT capacity of the FPGA.